Who defined the word addition. The history of the emergence of arithmetic operations. Examples of the use of the word addition in the literature

 see fold.

-A mathematical operation by which from two or more numbers (or quantities) a new one is obtained containing as many units (or quantities) as were in all given numbers (quantities) together.
-Problem on p.
+A mathematical operation, by means of which a new one is obtained from two or more numbers (or values), containing as many units (or values) as there were in all the given numbers (values) together.
+Task on p.

-A word formed according to the method of composition (special). , -I, Wed.
-Same as body type.
-Bogatyrskoe village
+A word formed according to the method of conditional addition (special). , -i, cf. Same as physique.
+Bogatyrskoye s.

-Units only action according to verb. add 2, 5 and 7 digits. - fold - fold.
-Addition of forces (replacement of several forces with one that produces an equivalent effect; physical).
-Addition of quantities.
-Resignation of responsibilities.
+Only ed. action on verb. add up to 2, 5 and 7 digits. - fold - fold.
+Addition of forces (replacement of several forces by one that produces an equivalent action; physical).
+Addition of values.
+Addition of responsibilities.

-Units only One of four arithmetic operations, by means of which two or more numbers (addends) are used to obtain a new one (sum), containing as many units as were in all given numbers together.
+Only ed.
+One of the four arithmetic operations, by means of which a new (sum) is obtained from two or more numbers (summands), containing as many units as there were in all these numbers together.
 Addition rule.
-Addition problem.
+Addition task.
 Perform addition.

 There is an action by which the set of given numbers is reduced to the form a010n + a110n-1+ a210n-2 +.. . + an+an+110-1 + an+210-2 +.. . where all coefficients are less than ten.
 Everyone knows how to perform this transformation, and therefore we do not consider it necessary to go into details.
 D.S.
 Encyclopedic Dictionary of Brockhaus and Efron

-• addition - noun, number of synonyms: 19 action 34 complexion 8 constitution 11 construction 29 corpulence 13 writing 13 addition 56 inventing 9 collection 54 warehouse 82 composition 32 concoction 7 composition 52 become 14 summation 8 physique 12 arrangement 12 figure 112 forms 7 Dictionary of Russian synonyms
+• addition - noun, number of synonyms: 19 action 34 composition 8 constitution 11 construction 29 corpulence 13 writing 13 addition 56 inventing 9 collection 54 storage 82 compilation 32 concoction 7 composition 52 become 14 summation 8 physique 12 code 12 figure 112 forms 7 Dictionary of synonyms of the Russian language

-• addition - ADDITION, add up, complex, etc. see add up.
-Also see add up Dictionary Dahl
+• addition - ADDITION, add, complex, etc., see add.
+See also add up Dictionary Dalia

 • addition - -i, cf. 1.
-Action according to verb. add (2, 5 and 8 values).
-Adding numbers.
+Action on verb. add (into 2, 5 and 8 digits).
+Addition of numbers.
 Abdication.
-2. The inverse of subtraction is a mathematical operation, by means of which a new one is obtained from two or more numbers (or quantities) ...
-Small academic dictionary
+2. The reverse of subtraction is a mathematical operation, by means of which a new one is obtained from two or more numbers (or quantities) ...
+Small Academic Dictionary

 • addition - addition cf. 1.
 The process of action according to Ch. add II 2.
-A mathematical operation by which from two or more numbers - addends - a new one is obtained - a sum containing as many units as were in all the named numbers together.
-Explanatory Dictionary by Efremova
+A mathematical operation by which two or more numbers - terms - get a new one - a sum containing as many units as there were in all the named numbers together.
+Explanatory Dictionary of Efremova

-• ADDITION - ADDITION is an arithmetic operation.
-Indicated by a + (plus) sign.
-In the region of positive integers ( natural numbers) as a result of addition over these numbers (additions) a new number (sum) is found - containing so many units...
-Large encyclopedic dictionary
+• ADD - ADD is an arithmetic operation.
+Denoted by a + (plus) sign.
+In the region of positive integers ( natural numbers) as a result of addition, according to the given numbers (terms), a new number (sum) is found - containing so many units ...
+Big encyclopedic dictionary

 • Addition - One of the basic arithmetic. operations.
-Result S. called. amount.
-The sum of the numbers a and b is denoted by a + b, while a and b is called. terms.
-C. numbers are commutative: a+b=b+a, and associative: (a+b)+c=a+(b+c).
-The reverse operation of S. is called. by subtraction.
+Result S. nam. amount.
+The sum of the numbers ai and b is denoted by a + b, while ai and bnaz. terms.
+C. of numbers is commutative: a+b=b+a, and associative: (a+b)+c=a+(b+c).
+Operation, reverse S., called. subtraction.
 Usually...
 Mathematical Encyclopedia

-• ADDITION - ADDITION is an arithmetic operation denoted by a + (plus) sign.
+• ADD - ADD, an arithmetic operation denoted by a + (plus) sign.
 It is called a BINARY OPERATION because at least two numbers (or elements) are needed for the operation to make sense.
 Scientific and technical dictionary

-• addition - ADDITION -i; Wed 1. to Add (2, 5, 9 digits).
+• addition - ADDITION -i; cf. 1. to Add (2, 5, 9 digits).
 C. numbers.
 C. parliamentary powers.
-S. poems.
-2. The inverse of subtraction is a mathematical operation, by means of which a new one is obtained from two or more numbers (or quantities) ...
-Kuznetsov's Explanatory Dictionary
+S. verses.
+2. The reverse of subtraction is a mathematical operation, by means of which a new one is obtained from two or more numbers (or quantities) ...
+Explanatory Dictionary of Kuznetsov

-• Addition is an arithmetic operation.
-The result of the combination of numbers a and b is a number called the sum of numbers a and b (terms) and denoted a + b.
+• Addition - Arithmetic operation.
+The result of the S. numbers a and b is a number called the sum of the numbers a and b (terms) and denoted by a + b.
 At...
-Big Soviet encyclopedia
+Great Soviet Encyclopedia

-• - An affix-free method of word formation, in which the word-forming formants are: 1) a stable order of components; 2) tendency towards a single accent: southwest.
-Dictionary of linguistic terms Zherebilo
+• - An affix-free way of word formation, in which word-building formants are: 1) a stable order of components; 2) the tendency to a single stress: southwest.
+Glossary of linguistic terms Zherebilo

-In mathematics lessons, we constantly work with one of the mathematical actions - addition, and we wondered when people first began to add, who and when gave names to the components of this action, and what else interesting you can learn about the action of addition.
+In mathematics lessons, we constantly work with one of the mathematical operations - addition, and we thought about when people first began to add, who and when gave the names to the components of this action, and what else can be learned about the addition action.

 Download: